AdobeDocs/commerce-frontend-core/src/pages/javascript/frontend-product-repository.md

 ---
-group: javascript-developer-guide
-subgroup: 1_Javascript
-title: Use the Frontend Product Repository
+title: Frontend Product Repository | Commerce Frontend Development
-menu_title: Use the Frontend Product Repository
-menu_order: 10
+description:
 ---

+# Frontend product repository

 The frontend product repository is a storage service that uses the local cache to get product information without making additional requests to the server.
 The product information it provides is useful for optimal mini-cart, widgets, and checkout customizations.

 This article contains code samples for common tasks when working with the frontend product repository.

-## The product data storage
+## Product data storage

 The frontend product repository uses the `product_data_storage` section of the data storage cache as its data source.
 This section is responsible for holding all product data that come from the server when a customer visits a product page.